 The unassuming Chief Justice whose court narrowed the Reconstruction amendments, shaping civil rights law for decades to come.

-Morrison Waite was an unexpected choice for Chief Justice, a competent but little-known Ohio lawyer with more experience in corporate law than constitutional drama.
-Appointed by President Grant in 1874, he led the Supreme Court during the turbulent aftermath of the Civil War.
-The Waite Court is defined by its cautious, often restrictive, reading of the transformative Reconstruction Amendments.
+Morrison Waite led the Supreme Court from 1874 to 1888, appointed by President Grant as a competent but little-known Ohio lawyer.
+His court is defined by a cautious, often restrictive reading of the Reconstruction Amendments.
 In a series of pivotal rulings, his majority opinions upheld states' rights at the expense of federal power to protect Black citizens.
-The Civil Rights Cases of 1883, which struck down the Civil Rights Act of 1875, effectively closed the federal courthouse door to victims of private discrimination for generations.
-While personally opposing slavery, Waite's judicial philosophy prioritized a reunion of North and South over the robust enforcement of racial equality.
-His fourteen-year tenure cemented a legal framework that delayed the promise of Reconstruction for nearly a century.
+The Civil Rights Cases of 1883 struck down the Civil Rights Act of 1875, effectively closing the federal courthouse door to victims of private discrimination for generations.
+While personally opposing slavery, Waite's judicial philosophy prioritized reunion of North and South over robust enforcement of racial equality.
+His fourteen-year tenure delayed the promise of Reconstruction for nearly a century.

 The biggest hits of 1816